python-openapi/openapi-core/docs/unmarshalling.md

 !!! note

-    The Webhooks feature is part of OpenAPI v3.1 only.
+    The Webhooks feature is part of OpenAPI v3.1+.

 Use the same method to validate and unmarshal webhook request data against a given spec.